Naveen-Jagirdhar/spring-boot-projects/README.md

 # spring-boot-projects
-This repo is used for saving spring boot projects
+This repository contains different types of spring boot projects